minio/docs/docs/rclone-with-minio.md

 Sync files into that bucket - try with `--dry-run` first

-    rclone --size-only --dry-run sync /path/to/files minio:bucket
+    rclone --dry-run sync /path/to/files minio:bucket

 Then sync for real

-    rclone --size-only sync /path/to/files minio:bucket
+    rclone sync /path/to/files minio:bucket

-See the [Rclone web site](http://rclone.org) for more examples and docs.
+See the [Rclone web site](https://rclone.org/s3/#minio) for more examples and docs.